 * GRAM is the flagship project of the University of Oxford Big Data Institute–IHME Strategic Partnership.
 GRAM was launched with support from the United Kingdom Department of Health’s Fleming Fund, the Wellcome Trust, and the Bill & Melinda Gates Foundation.

 Join our mission

-To achieve sustainable change in LMICs, we invite other countries and foundations to join us as Founding or Supporting members, in a truly international effort to mitigate antimicrobial resistance.
+To achieve sustainable change in LMICs, we invite other countries and foundations to join us as Funding or Mission Partner, for a truly international effort to mitigate antimicrobial resistance.